-Donna is an interdisciplinary artist who creates installations, sculpture, video, photography, book works and collaborations.
+Donna is an interdisciplinary artist who creates installations, sculptures, videos, photography, book works and collaborations.
 She received her MFA from NSCAD.
 Her work reflects her interest in the urban environment, language and communication, body and mind and the power of the habitual on our dreams and realities.

 Gustavo Cerquera is a Colombian-born Toronto-based digital media artist, animator and teacher.
 He specializes in computer animation, video installation and drawing.
 He teaches at OCAD and Brock University.

 Max received a BMus from Brock University and an MA from University of Ottawa, focusing on classical guitar performance, composition and music theory.
 He is a guitarist, composer and sound designer who has been heavily influenced by South American harmonies, rhythms and techniques.
 Max teaches sound design and music programming at Brock University.
 He is a founding member of Stolen Theatre Collective and of the Chimichangas Latin Music Duo.
 Max has been a featured musician in several recordings, and a commissioned sound designer and composer for theatre companies and visual artists in Toronto and the Niagara Region.